mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 >
 > *"Then King Thandris III's son—Prince Aldric, uncle to the current king—discovered the Goldshore vaults beneath the palace.
 Found the SECOND Component.
 He wanted it.
 Wanted to sell it to dragon cults, trade it for power.
 House Goldshore refused.
 So he murdered them.
 Every last one.
 Men, women, children.
 CHILDREN.
 Slaughtered in their beds."*
 >
 > *"But he couldn't hide the Component afterward.
 Too much magic, too noticeable.
 He needed a scapegoat.
 So King Thandris III—to save his son from execution—framed MY family instead.
 Declared US traitors.
-Declared we'd tried to trigger the Second Sundering.
+Declared we'd tried to trigger the Second Worldrend.
 Lies.
 ALL LIES."*
 >
 > *(Slams fist on table)*
 >